prima101112/prima101112.github.io/content/posts/candidate-discovery-demo-qdrant-openai.md

 ![qdrant-openai-RAG](/img/qdrant-openai-2.png)
 ![qdrant-openai-RAG](/img/qdrant-openai-3.png)

-for all the code you could get from this github need tweak maybe ask there and will try to answer.
+for all the code we could get from this [github/prima101112/hirivia](https://github.com/prima101112/hirivia) need tweak maybe ask there and will try to answer.

 ## Conclution

-In this example we already learn about the RAG on multiple documents, and talk about it. and apply it to simple usecase to searching candidates. so if you have a lot of candidates and need to search the bast candidate or Applicant base on your requirements. this is will help you a lot.
+In this example we already learn about the RAG on multiple documents, and talk about it. and apply it to simple usecase to searching candidates. so if we have a lot of candidates and need to search the bast candidate or Applicant base on our requirements. this is will help us a lot.